Available To Serve You Nationwide On All Federal Cases

 Kenney Legal Defense helps people in San Diego fight back against all types of assault charges.
 Whether you are facing simple assault, aggravated assault, or assault with a deadly weapon, our criminal defense lawyers work hard to protect your rights.
 Our San Diego assault lawyer understands how the court system works.
 We use real defense strategies backed by trial experience to give you the strongest chance in court.

-Our San Diego Assault Defense Attorney Fights for You
+Our Assault Defense Attorney Fights for You

 Assault and battery charges are often based on what someone says, not just on what happened.
 Many cases involve little physical contact but still lead to major consequences.
 Our San Diego criminal attorney understands that sometimes, the full story doesn't come out until later.